ertani/ertani.github.io/_pages/publications.md

 **Error-Tolerant Exact Query Learning of Finite Set Partitions with Same-Cluster Oracle** [[Preprint]](https://arxiv.org/abs/2305.13402) <br>
 with [A. DePavia](https://cam.uchicago.edu/people/profile/adela-depavia/) and O. Medrano Martín del Campo

+**Note:** As it is customary, authors in theoretical computer science papers appear in alphabetical order.